Performance Appraisal Methods

 10. Provide ongoing support and reviews

-Deliver what you promise during the performance appraisal meeting – do not promise things you cannot deliver on!
+Deliver what you promise during the performance appraisal meeting and do not promise things you cannot deliver on!
 Provide coaching or training to improve the internal factors affecting performance.
 In addition, eliminate or minimise the external blocks to performance and conduct regular reviews throughout the course of the year, relative to your team member’s experience, performance and confidence levels.

 We hope the performance appraisal methods in this guide help you learn how to conduct effective performance appraisals.

 About the Author